yetanalytics/project-persephone/README.md

 The other task is to validate streams/collections of Statements against Patterns, which are compiled into so-called _finite-state machines (FSMs)_.
 That is accomplished by the following functions:

-- `match-statement-vs-pattern`: Taking a compiled Pattern, a map containing the current FSM state info, and a Statement, matches the Statement against that Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns) and returns updated state info.
+- `match-statement`: Taking a compiled Pattern collection, a map containing the current FSM state info, and a Statement, matches the Statement against that Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns) and returns updated state info.

-- `match-statement-vs-profile`: Taking a compiled Pattern, a current state info map, and a Statement, matches the Statement against all of the Profile's Patterns and returns updated state info.

-- `match-statement-batch-vs-pattern`: Same as `match-statement-vs-pattern`, but takes a batch (i.e. collection) of Statements as an argument.

-- `match-statement-batch-vs-profile`: Same as `match-statement-vs-profile`, but takes a batch (i.e. collection) of Statements as an argument.
+- `match-statement-batch`: Same as `match-statement`, but takes a batch (i.e. collection) of Statements as an argument, automatically sorting them by timestamp.

-To compile a Profile into FSMs, use the `profile->fsms` function.
-This will return a map between Pattern IDs and compiled Patterns, the latter which can be used in `match-statement-vs-pattern`.
+To compile Profiles into FSMs, use the `compile-profiles->fsms` function.
+This will return a map from Profile IDs to Pattern IDs to Pattern FSM maps, which can then be passed in as the first argument to `match-statement`.

 ### Validation on Statement Template